kubernetes/community/contributors/design-proposals/cluster-lifecycle/local-cluster-ux.md

 ##### Cons

 - Not designed to be wrapped, may be unstable
-- Might make configuring networking difficult on OS X and Windows
+- Might make configuring networking difficult on macOS and Windows
 - Versioning and updates will be challenging.
 We can mitigate some of this with testing at HEAD, but we'll - inevitably hit situations where it's infeasible to work with multiple versions of docker.
 - There are lots of different ways to install docker, networking might be challenging if we try to support many paths.